-One teachers shares how he uses social media to improve his teaching.
+One teacher shares how he uses social media to improve his teaching.

 "Teacher Voices": This article is part of a series of from-the-classroom perspectives.